-- The client is not entitled to any Uyuni service. - The client is behind a firewall that does not allow HTTPS connections. - The client is behind a proxy that is misconfigured. - The client is communicating with a different Uyuni Server, or the connection has been misconfigured. - The client is not in a network that can communicate with the Uyuni Server.

-- A firewall is blocking traffic between the client and the Uyuni Server. - Taskomatic is misconfigured.
+- The client is not entitled to any Uyuni service. - The client is behind a firewall that does not allow HTTPS connections. - The client is behind a proxy that is misconfigured. - The client is communicating with a different Uyuni Server, or the connection has been misconfigured. - The client is not in a network that can communicate with the Uyuni Server. - A firewall is blocking traffic between the client and the Uyuni Server. - Taskomatic is misconfigured.

-For more information about client connections to the server, see Client-configuration > Contactmethods-intro.
+For more information about client connections to the server, see Client-configuration > Contact-methods-intro.

-For more information about configuring ports, see Installation-and-upgrade > Ports.
+For more information about configuring ports, see installation-and-upgrade:network-requirements.pdf.